The Way I Feel (Sonny Rollins album)

-The Way I Feel is an album by jazz saxophonist Sonny Rollins, released on the Milestone label in 1976, featuring performances by Rollins with Patrice Rushen, Lee Ritenour, Billy Cobham, and Bill Summers with a brass section added on five tracks.
+The Way I Feel is a studio album by jazz saxophonist Sonny Rollins, released on the Milestone label in 1976, featuring performances by Rollins with Patrice Rushen, Lee Ritenour, Billy Cobham, and Bill Summers with a brass section added on five tracks.

 Reception

-The Allmusic review by Scott Yanow calls the album "One of Sonny Rollins' lesser sets of the 1970s".
+The AllMusic review by Scott Yanow calls the album "One of Sonny Rollins' lesser sets of the 1970s".